Gabinou/tnecs/readme.md

 Add tnecs.c and tnecs.h to your source code.

 ## Motivation
-Make the _simplest possible_ ECS library, with _minimum necessary features_.
+Make the _simplest possible_ ECS library, only with the _minimum necessary features_.
 Be compileable with ```tcc```.

 ## Features